Community Involvement - Engaging Head, Heart & Hands

 Communities Engaged with Communities

 Throughout the academic year, the high school students work alongside faculty mentors in community service days engaging with social service and advocacy organizations in the city including Chicago Waldorf School initiative programs such as PACT and the CTA Improvement Mural Project.
 Every year the high school students engage in two-week long service learning field trips that involve in-depth farming and building projects, or working with developmentally disabled adults and other community-based service learning projects.
 In their senior year, students select an organization to dedicate their time to in an individual senior internship that engages them in professional and community-based volunteerism work.
-And the Foreign Exchange Program offers students the opportunity to travel abroad and learn from cultural immersion and participation in community projects in foreign countries.
+And the World Exchange Program offers students the opportunity to travel abroad and learn from cultural immersion and participation in community projects in foreign countries.